Starting in November 2000, I assumed responsibility for the day-to-day

 Through a number of initiatives, I am working to improve the

-maintained an active volunteer base of over 400 people.
+maintain an active volunteer base of nearly 400 people.

 Seeking to shape Everybody Reads into a more responsive